 In this play Sam has a stroke, rather than dementia, because I believe the audience can better understand a character with a stroke.
 Sam is based on my late husband, Marty.
 While caring for him with his dementia, I imagined his soul externalized and speaking for him the way Manny does for Sam in my play.
 Sandra represents me and the rest of the material is fictionalized.
 I’ve been writing this play since 2009 when my husband started to degenerate from his Lewy Body dementia.
-The performances will be dedicated to Marty.
+The performances were dedicated to Marty.

-It’s part of a Stagecraft play festival at THE MANHATTAN REPERTORY THEATER at 303 W. 42nd St. near 8th Ave (6th floor).
+It was part of a Stagecraft play festival at THE MANHATTAN REPERTORY THEATER at 303 W. 42nd St. near 8th Ave (6th floor).